StackExchange/Stacks/README.md

 You can use Stacks a few different ways.

 1. Stacks is currently included within various Stack Overflow projects automatically.
 If you’re working on a Stack Overflow project, chances are it’s already available for you!
-If not, reach out to use and we’ll work on getting it setup.
+If not, reach out to us and we’ll work on getting it setup.
 2. To include it in other projects, you can install it via [NPM](https://www.npmjs.com/package/@stackoverflow/stacks):
     ```bash
     npm install --save @stackoverflow/stacks